OfMimsad/CPP_exercises/README.md

 MohammadReza Safarpour
-c++ exercises for Technical and Vocational Training institutions.
+c++ exercises for technical and vocational training institution of Zanjan.